What to pack / Where to go / Before you go / Country Summaries / On the road / Resources / Links / Home

 • Southern Africa - best with your own transport: Deserts to Vic falls to Great White shark dives

-Honorary mentions: Chilean lake district and Patagonia (very south) and Yunnan province (Xishuangbanna is over-rated, but mountains around Dali are not) in China
+* Honorary mentions: Chilean lake district and Patagonia (very south), Cape Verde (little expensive, but part hikers/bikers paradise) and Yunnan province (Xishuangbanna is over-rated, but mountains around Dali are not) in China

 Some cities or hang-outs that make you feel amazed and happy to be alive...

-• Antigua, Guatemala (Easter week aka Semana Santa, amazing)
+• Trinidad, Cuba and Antigua, Guatemala (Easter week aka Semana Santa, amazing)

 • Jaisalmer and loads of other hangouts in India and Nepal: Simila, Varkala, Goa and Pokhara

-• Butterfly Valley, near Fethiye, Turkey also Cappadocia in Turkey
+• Butterfly Valley (near Fethiye) & Cappadocia both in Turkey

 Okay it doesn't come for free.
 You'll certainly spend more time and money than you wished, but if you are looking for some fun try...